berkesa/datatree-templates/README.md

 ## Limitations

 Data must NOT contain POJO objects, only Collections (Maps, Lists, object arrays) with primitive types and Strings (or any object that can be easily converted to String).
 The contents of a POJO object can only be inserted into the templates with user-defined functions.
+No built-in multilingual support.

 ## Download